zaphosting/docs/docs/create-screenshots.md

 3. Save the screenshot locally.
 4. Upload the saved screenshot file directly to your support ticket using drag and drop.

-## Uploading Screenshots to Support Tickets
+## Uploading Screenshots to Support

 After saving the screenshot locally, open your support ticket in the ZAP-Hosting panel or support portal.